 The hand in the Botero Museum is part of a series of only left hands from the same cast, scattered throughout the world: Bogota, Medellin, Madrid… And where else?
 If you find one of Botero’s left hands somewhere, let us know in the comments section!

-This is a much bigger museum.
-It showcases several temporary and permanent exhibitions, including colonial and religious art, pieces by modern and contemporary international artists, many Colombian artists.
-It contains works by other nationally acclaimed artists such as Antonio Caro, Francisco Antonio Cano Cardona, and other natives of the region, Eladio Vélez and Pedro Nel Gómez (who contributed in particular no less than 11 impressive murals).
+Museum of Antioquia is much bigger.
+It showcases several temporary and permanent exhibitions, including colonial and religious art, pieces by modern and contemporary international artists, and many Colombian artists.
+It contains works by other nationally acclaimed artists such as Antonio Caro, Francisco Antonio Cano Cardona, and other natives of the region, namely Eladio Vélez and Pedro Nel Gómez (who contributed in particular no less than 11 impressive murals).

-The complete collection of Botero artworks that are shown in the museum were donated by the artist himself at different moments.
-They are divided in two rooms, a third one showcasing works by international artists that were also donated by Fernando Botero.
+The complete collection of Botero artworks that are shown in the museum was donated by the artist himself at different times.
+They are divided into two rooms, a third one showcasing works by international artists that were also donated by Fernando Botero.

 Despite his regular fallback on still lifes, Botero mainly focuses on situational portraiture.
-The life in Colombia’s towns and countrysides, people dancing or at the bar (or dancing at the bar), in their bathroom, at the beach, etc. are scenes that have always been very present throughout his career.
+Life in Colombia’s towns and countrysides, people dancing or at the bar (or dancing at the bar), in their bathrooms, at the beach, etc. are scenes that have always been very present throughout his career.

 Here, the artist depicts his first son, Pedro, affectionately called Pedrito, dressed in a uniform and playing in a room.
 The trademark plumpness is there – in Pedro, in the horse he’s riding, in his toys – but nothing looks ridiculous or deformed.
 Instead, an aura of benevolence and family love radiates.

 With that in mind, I wonder how Colombians react when they see this painting.
-Despite the usual "Boterist" chubbiness though, this portrait follows the century-old canons in the religious iconography of Christ; the stigmas, the dark background, the lack of perspective, and the blood so dear to the counter-reform movement (literally).
+Despite the usual Boterist chubbiness though, this portrait follows the century-old canons in the religious iconography of Christ; the stigmas, the dark background, the lack of perspective, and the blood so dear to the counter-reform movement (literally).
 Jesus doesn’t seem dead but simply closing his eyes.
-The general atmosphere is of peacefulness, showing yet again how Botero’s style can be deep and moving.
+The general atmosphere is peaceful, showing yet again how Botero’s style can be deep and moving.

-When young Fernando was only 12 years old, his uncle (who was substituting his dad who died a few years before) sent him to a school for 2 years to become a matador.
-During that time, he started drawing and using watercolour, which quickly replaced bullfighting in his life.
+When young Botero was only 12 years old, his uncle (who was substituting his dad who died a few years before) sent him to a school for two years to become a matador.
+During that time, he started drawing and using watercolor, which quickly replaced bullfighting in his life.

-Still, that period of his childhood has remained an important source of inspiration for the artist, who has realised a great many drawings and paintings on the subject.
+Still, that period of his childhood has remained an important source of inspiration for the artist, who has realized a great many drawings and paintings on the subject.
 This one is part of a large exhibition, representing at times the man, at times the bull, and other times the two together in some nasty interaction.
-A "quite" is when other bullfighters step in to take either the horse or their colleague away from the bull's horns.

-It is impossible to mention Colombia, and even more so the city of Medellin, without mentioning the drug cartels.
-Their activity has left dramatic traces in some neighbourhoods and in the memories of many of their inhabitants.
+It is impossible to mention Colombia, and even more so, the city of Medellin, without mentioning the drug cartels.
+Their activity has left dramatic traces in some neighborhoods and in the memories of many of their inhabitants.
 Nowadays, the face of the richest and most violent drug lord, Pablo Escobar, can still be seen on t-shirts sold in the tourist quarter to foreigners who think that’s cool.
-That is not cool – that’s violence, blood and tears.
+That is not cool – that’s violence, blood, and tears.

-The fat characters of Botero can make the viewer smile but the political meaning here has nothing funny.
-The monstrous size of the gangster against the roofs shows just how significant he was for Medellin; the rain of bullets depicts the means that were necessary to his demise.
+The fat characters of Botero can make the viewer smile but the political meaning here is not funny at all.
+The monstrous size of the gangster against the roofs shows just how significant he was for Medellin; the rain of bullets symbolizes the means that were necessary to his demise.
 In other works, the exaggerated proportions can represent the characters’ inflated egos and sense of self-importance.

 Right outside the Museum of Antioquia, 23 sculptures created and donated by Botero adorn a wide square vibrant with movement.
 It is a touristy area, but also with a lot of local life.
-You can find there street sellers, old men sitting on the benches, young girls people-watching, business people from the nearby offices, pickpockets, etc.
+There, you can find street sellers, old men sitting on the benches, young girls people-watching, business people from the nearby offices, pickpockets, etc.

-The 23 large sculptures don’t feel crammed on that large area.
-They’re ideally scattered along the alleyways, under the trees, around the beautiful Palacio de la Cultura.
-They represent various topics favoured by Botero, for instance animals, people, bodies.
+The 23 large sculptures don’t feel cramped in that large area.
+They’re ideally scattered along the alleyways, under the trees, and around the beautiful Palacio de la Cultura.
+They represent various topics favored by Botero, for instance, animals, people, and bodies.
 Tourists take selfies to bring them back home while children play on them.

 I want to share a story related to a Botero sculpture; it took place only a 10-minute walk away from the Museum of Antioquia.
 In the 1990s, Medellin was one of the most violent cities in the world.
-Ridden with powerful drug cartels, guerrillas and corrupt politicians, the city was the regular scene of shootings and bombings.
+Ridden by powerful drug cartels, guerrillas, and corrupt politicians, the city was the regular scene of shootings and bombings.